Handley Page Halifax: Operational service

 Harris's view of the Halifax changed sometime after spring 1942.
-On 2 June 1942, in a response to a telegram sent by Frederick Handley Page, congratulating Harris on the success of the first 1000 bomber Cologne raid, he stated: "My Dear Handley Page.
+On 2 June 1942, in a response to a telegram sent by Frederick Handley Page, congratulating Harris on the success of the first 1000 bomber raid on cologne, he stated: "My Dear Handley Page.
 We much appreciate your telegram of congratulation on Saturday night's work, the success of which was very largely due to your support in giving us such a powerful weapon to wield.
-Between us we will make a job of it."
+Between us we will make a job of it".

-Following the invasion of Europe in 1944, the Halifax resumed daylight bombing operations, performing semi-tactical strikes upon enemy troop concentrations, gun emplacements, and strongpoints of the Atlantic Wall defences along the French coast with a reportedly high degree of accuracy.
-Other common targets were enemy communications and the launch sites for V-1 flying bombs.
-Bombing activity became increasingly brazen throughout late 1944 as the Luftwaffe became incapable of putting up effective opposition against allied air forces.
-The Halifax also found itself being increasingly tasked with transport duties around this time; in one instance, around half a million gallons of petrol was delivered to Brussels in support of the advancing Second Army, then engaged in heavy fighting at Arnhem.
+Following the invasion of France in 1944, the Halifax resumed daylight bombing operations, performing semi-tactical strikes upon enemy troop concentrations, gun emplacements and strongpoints of the Atlantic Wall defences along the French coast, with a reportedly high degree of accuracy.
+Other common targets were German communications and the launch sites for V-1 flying bombs.
+Bombing activity became increasingly brazen throughout late 1944 as the Luftwaffe lost air superiority against the Allied air forces.
+The Halifax was increasingly used for transport duties around this time; in one instance, around half a million gallons of petrol was delivered to Brussels in support of the advancing Second Army, then engaged in the fighting at Arnhem.

-During the latter half of 1944, the bombing of German-held oil facilities became a major priority of the offensive.
-On 27 August, a force of 216 Halifax bombers, alongside smaller numbers of de Havilland Mosquitos and Lancasters and a sizable escort of Supermarine Spitfires, conducted the first major daylight operation by Bomber Command against a target inside Germany that year, attacking the oil refinery at Homberg on the Ruhr.
-In spite of heavy fire from anti-aircraft defences, no bombers were downed and the refinery was severely damaged in places.
-Attacks upon oil production facilities throughout Germany would become commonplace within the remaining months of the war.
+During the latter half of 1944, the bombing of German-held oil facilities became a priority of the offensive.
+On 27 August, a force of 216 Halifax bombers, with smaller numbers of de Havilland Mosquitos and Lancasters and a sizable escort of Supermarine Spitfires, conducted the first big daylight operation by Bomber Command against a target inside Germany that year, attacking the oil refinery at Homberg on the Ruhr.
+In spite of heavy fire from anti-aircraft guns, no bombers were shot down and the refinery was severely damaged in places.
+Attacks upon oil production facilities throughout Germany became commonplace in the remaining months of the war.